mafflerbach/nerdtree-ripgrep-plugin/README.md

-nerdtree-grep-plugin
+nerdtree-ripgrep-plugin
 ====================

-A really rough integration of `:grep` with nerdtree.
-Adds a `'g'` menu item that prompts the user for a search pattern to use with `:grep`. `:grep` is run on the selected dir (using the parent if a file is selected).
+A really rough integration of `:ripgrep` with nerdtree.
+Adds a `'g'` menu item that prompts the user for a search pattern to use with `:ripgrep`. `:ripgrep` is run on the selected dir (using the parent if a file is selected).

 Originally written by [scrooloose](https://gist.github.com/scrooloose/205807),